-Want to host the perfect murder mystery party?
+Want to host a standout murder mystery party?
 This guide has everything you need, from planning timelines to character creation and game-day tips.
 Here's a quick breakdown:

 Follow this checklist to ensure your event runs smoothly and keeps your guests engaged.
 Ready to dive into the details?
 Let's get started!

 The theme sets the mood for your party.
-According to recent data, 58% of participants favor detective-style themes [2].
+Detective-style themes remain a perennially appealing choice for many groups.
 Choose a theme that aligns with your group's interests while considering practical factors like space and budget.

 Here are some important points to keep in mind when choosing your theme:

-Popular themes for 2025 include 1920s speakeasies, Hollywood scandals, and medieval castle mysteries [8].
-For instance, "Murder & Mayhem Events" increased attendance by 45% with their 1920s speakeasy theme, earning high guest satisfaction ratings [1].
+Popular theme options include 1920s speakeasies, Hollywood scandals, and medieval castle mysteries.
 After selecting your theme, move on to building your guest list and assigning roles that match the story.

-Murder mystery parties typically work best with 8–12 players, though some scenarios can handle up to 20 participants [1].
 When creating your guest list, aim for a mix of personalities.
 Assign outgoing roles to extroverts and quieter roles to introverts to keep the experience enjoyable for everyone.
-Be sure to send character details at least two weeks ahead of time so guests can prepare [4].
+Be sure to send character details at least two weeks ahead of time so guests can prepare.

 Now that you have your theme and guest roles, it's time to craft a compelling narrative.
 The story should revolve around a central conflict that involves all participants.
 Include these key elements: